Your Guide to ERISA Bonds

 What is ERISA?

 ERISA was enacted to provide more transparency and protection for employee retirement funds.
-It established requirements that plans provide participants with detailed plan information so they understand how their money is being managed and invested as well as how to obtain benefits.
+It established requirements that plans provide participants with detailed information to understand how their money is managed and how to obtain benefits.
+ERISA also requires that plans establish avenues for participants to pursue grievances for denial of benefits or suspected mishandling of funds.

 Get Your ERISA Bond:

 ERISA established fiduciary responsibilities for those who manage and control retirement plan assets.
 These are specific standards of conduct that require each individual (“fiduciary”) to act in the best interests of the plan (the “principal” or “beneficiary”) rather than their own interest.
-According to the Department of Labor, “the primary responsibility of fiduciaries is to run the plan solely in the interest of participants and beneficiaries and for the exclusive purpose of providing benefits and paying plan expenses.”
+A fiduciary handles money or other assets (i.e., retirement funds) for others.

-Because plan administrators have significant power over employee’s retirement funds, ERISA does not rely on good faith to ensure that fiduciaries fulfill these duties.
+Because plan administrators have significant power over employees’ retirement funds, ERISA does not rely on good faith to ensure that fiduciaries fulfill these duties.
 Instead, it requires that plan administrators with fiduciary duties obtain surety bonds.

 If an administrator commits misconduct like fraud or embezzlement or otherwise intentionally breaches their duty in a way that financially damages the plan, a type of surety bond called an ERISA fidelity bond protects the plan from loss.
-Fidelity bonds are essentially a form of insurance against wrongful or illegal acts by a plan’s fiduciaries.
+These fidelity bonds are essentially a form of insurance against wrongful or illegal acts by a plan’s fiduciaries.

 However, unlike fiduciary liability insurance, ERISA fidelity bonds operate to replace funds stolen from a company’s employee benefit plan.
 Such bonds do not insure anyone against any civil or criminal liabilities.